wangxiaoyao/awesome-problem/blog/25-3-7《AI  Best Practices》.md

 thank U!

-// source
-Finally, could you suggest some high-quality learning resources (e.g., online courses, books, communities) that align with the prioritized core knowledge and the learning path you've outlined?"

 二 education

 // 1 选取mindMap根节点
 Now you are an education specialist.
 “XXX” as the theme content for teaching and explaining

-// 2 核心问题（flashCard）=> 记录于mindmap
+// 2 关键节点：conception 概念

-// conception
 What is the concept of XXX, what dose it mean.How it works.Please give me some examples in layman's terms.

-// connection: 连接
+// 3 关键节点：connection 连接
-// 概念"联系"
 what "XXX" knowledge nodes are associated with it? parent node?Sub-Nodes?

-// 问题"联系"
+// 4 核心问题：变化/Common Pitfalls
 What variant of the classical problem am I running into and with what solution.

-// Common Pitfalls： 经典的错误事项（记录于github）
 For this section：Typical mistakes or misconceptions to watch out for.

-=》 flashCard:(核心问题)
+=> flashCard:(核心问题)
 please，Make some spaced repetition flashcards for this section.
 Format as Q&A.

-=》 visual
+=> visual
 “Generate a flowchart/diagram for how a XXX works.”

 Please use XXX as your theme for the above learning.
 Create a personalized  Memory Palace (also known as the Method of Loci)

+=> source
+Finally, could you suggest some high-quality learning resources (e.g., online courses, books, communities) that align with the prioritized core knowledge and the learning path you've outlined?"

-三 Practical Exercises：记录于github
+三 practice：记录于github

-// 生成练习题
+// 练习题(递增难度练习)
-In response to the above learning.please, Generate step-by-step problem walkthroughs and Create specific tasks or mini-projects for hands-on practice.
-Use non-downloadable Markdown format.
+In response to the above learning.please, Generate step-by-step problem walkthroughs and Create specific tasks or mini-projects for hands-on practice to solidify my understanding and develop proficiency.
+Use non-downloadable Markdown format.please make sure: Chunk difficulty ≈ 85 % success rate。If possible, suggest the expected outcome or key considerations for the tasks/mini-projects.

-For the learning stage focusing on [Specify the concept or topic just learned], I need practical exercises to solidify my understanding and develop proficiency.
-Please generate:
 - A few practice questions that directly test my comprehension of the concepts.
 - At least one step-by-step problem walkthrough demonstrating how to apply the concepts to solve a typical problem.
 - One or more specific tasks or mini-projects that will allow me to apply the learned concepts in a more hands-on and integrated way.
-Please ensure these exercises are relevant to my goal and help me become more effective in my knowledge.
-If possible, suggest the expected outcome or key considerations for the tasks/mini-projects.

-// thinking
+// thinking 引导式思考
 for this question please give me the right guidance, and hints for thinking.
 Never tell me the answer.

-// Correction:
+// Correction: 纠正
 What is Best practice?